European shares down sharply on disappointing Chinese data

 , for whom China is a key overseas market, leading the

-listing of such an important brand could be a good sign for
+Casa said the listing of such an important brand could be a good

 JP Morgan's equity strategist Mislav Matejka said he would